qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 This is related to **means-end inversion**.
 To achieve the root goal (end) we work on a sub-goal (means) that helps root goal.
 But focusing on an easy but unimportant sub-goal may hurt the root goal, by taking resources from hard but important sub-goals.

 A similar phenomenon occurs commonly in medicine: treatments usually mainly suppress visible symptoms instead of curing the root cause of illness.
 This is usually due to technological and budget limitations.

+Pepole tend to spend much time making decision on small things but spend very few time making decisions on big things (e.g. buy house with mortgage, change career, big investment):

+- As the big decision is important, people tend to be nervous when thinking about it.
+- Thinking about big decisions is tiresome, as the future is uncertain, and there are many factors to analyze.
+- So people tend to procrastinate to avoid the unpleasant feeling of thinking about big decisions, or simply follow others (herd metality).
+- The small decisions (e.g. choosing item in shop, choosing restaurant) require less mental efforts and cause less nervous feeling.
+Thinking on these decisions can give feeling of control.
+These decisions usually have quick feedback (human crave quick feedback).

 ### Path dependence